ovh/docs/pages/cloud/nutanix/48-metro-availability/guide.en-gb.md

 #### Step 1.7 - Creation of a category to be used when implementing the P.R.A

-We will create a category with two values in Prism Central to love the virtual machines involved in replication.
+We will create a category with two values in Prism Central to assign the virtual machines involved in replication.

 Scroll through the main menu, click `Categories`{.action} on the `Administration`{.action} submenu.